shadow1Python/uYouEnhanced/README.md

 - Issues related to **uYouPlus** can be found [here](https://github.com/qnblackcat/uYouPlus/issues/), or issues related to **uYouPlusExtra** can be found [here](https://github.com/arichorn/uYouPlusExtra/issues/).

-**Return YouTube Dislikes**: this tweak can't display dislikes correctly under the Shorts Dislike Button.
+**Return YouTube Dislikes**: this tweak cannot display dislikes correctly on the Dislike Button under the Video Player and Shorts Player.
     - workaround: go to `Settings > uYouPlus > Miscellaneous > Enable App Version Spoofer` and once it's enabled.
 Go to `Version Spoofer Picker` and select `v18.20.3` and this should temporary resolve the issue for the Return YouTube Dislikes tweak.

 # Download